Cos'è il Cashmere e perché è così prezioso e costoso? - Lanaioli

 What is Cashmere and why is it so precious and expensive?

-The cashmere (English name of the fiber ) o cashmere (name given in France to the same fibre) is a valuable one natural textile fibre formed with the hair of Goat Goat.
+Cashmere (the English name for the fibre) or cachemire (the name given in France to the same fibre) is a fine natural textile fibre made from the hair of the Capra Hircus goat.

 Its name derives from the historical region of Kashmir, currently divided between the states of India, Pakistan and China, from where Cashmere fiber was exported to Europe since the beginning of the 1800s.